All 80 aboard a Delta jet survive after it burst into flames on a Toronto runway

 TORONTO (AP) — The Delta Air Lines jet came down fast, landing so hard that it lost its right wing, then burst into flames on a runway in Toronto.
-The aircraft slid to a stop, upside down, leaving a trail of black smoke in its wake.
+The aircraft slid to a stop, upside down, a trail of black smoke in its wake and passengers scrambling to escape the wreckage.

-Miraculously, all 80 people on board the flight from Minneapolis to Toronto's Pearson International Airport survived the crash Monday.
-Most of them walked away with minor injuries, the airport's chief executive said.

-Delta said some of the 18 injured were released from hospitals Tuesday.
+Miraculously, all 80 people on board the flight from Minneapolis to Toronto's Pearson International Airport survived the crash Monday afternoon.
+All but two of the 21 people injured on the flight have been released from hospitals, the airport CEO said Tuesday.

+”How grateful we are there was no loss of life or life threatening injuries," Deborah Flint, CEO of Greater Toronto Airports Authority, said during a news conference.
+“The crew heroically led passengers to safety.
+I thank each and everyone one of those heroes.”

 Authorities said the cause of the crash remains under investigation.
 Communications between the tower and pilot were normal on approach and it’s not clear what went wrong when the plane touched down.

-Note: This story has been corrected to show the name of the airline that employed Cox as a pilot is U.S. Airways, not U.S. Air.